coder-mike/microvium/readme.md

 ## Limitations

-In the current design, a VM cannot exceed 16 kB of ROM or RAM usage (excluding the engine itself).
+In the current design, a VM cannot exceed 64 kB of combined ROM and RAM usage (excluding the engine itself).

 Microvium is heavily optimized for memory usage and portability over speed.